 Easy Date Squares With Honey And Oats

-These Date Oatmeal Bars are one of my favorite "better-for-you" bakes.
+These Date Oatmeal Bars are one of my favorite bars to bake ahead for busy days.
 They're naturally sweet from the dates and honey, with a hint of lemon that keeps them bright and fresh.

 Perfect for that mid-morning craving or as a snack before heading out the door.